Bringing Your Fitness Chain into the Rapidly-Evolving Tech Industry of 2020

 3. Prepare for data migration

 Not only should PCI compliance be your first concern, but also your members’ general account information.
 Data migration of any software can be messy.
-Be sure to vet your MMS with how they mitigate transitions.
+Be sure to vet your MMS on how they mitigate transitions.

 Good questions to ask: